 The most common types of dementia are Alzheimer disease, vascular dementia, dementia with Lewy bodies, and frontotemporal dementia (which includes Pick disease).
 See Box 1.1 for a description of each.
 The literature is inconsistent in terms of how common the various types of dementia are, with the proportions shown in Box 1.1 taken from the World Alzheimer Report (ADI 2009).
 This inconsistency may be partially explained by the lack of distinct borders between the different types of dementia.
 Another explanation may be that a definitive diagnosis cannot be made until autopsy evidence is available.
-Also, rather than having a single form of dementia, many people have mixed forms (for example, Alzheimer disease and vascular dementia, or Alzheimer disease and vascular dementia is sometimes referred to as 'mixed dementia', but there is no consensus on the definition and diagnostic criteria for this form (Seeher et al. 2011).
+Also, rather than having a single form of dementia, many people have mixed forms (for example, Alzheimer disease and vascular dementia, or Alzheimer disease and dementia with Lewy bodies) (ADI 2009).
+Note that the coexistence of Alzheimer disease and vascular dementia is sometimes referred to as 'mixed dementia', but there is no consensus on the definition and diagnostic criteria for this form (Seeher et al. 2011).